 Only aquarists with access to large, tropical fish ponds (or aquariums the size of swimming pools) and massive amounts of food should consider keeping one of these stately mega fish.

 - Size: 7-12 ft.

 Tankmates for Arowana are not to be chosen lightly.
 The main danger is from being eaten: Arowanas are opportunistic predators and will consume anything they can fit into their surprisingly large mouths.

 Anything that can’t be eaten should be safe, however.

 Arowanas are mildly territorial but usually more towards other Arowanas.
-They tend to ignore other species and have hardened scales that deflect the attentions of even aggressive tankmates.
+They tend to ignore other species and have large scales hard enough to deflect the attention of even aggressive fish.